georgia-thompson/Coursera/README.md

 # Coursera
-Code from Coursera Data Science Course
+This repository is for my Coursera IBM Data Science Course.